• Skip to primary navigation

 Variations

-1. Since I made this cake for my husband, I used rum extract instead of vanilla extract in the cake batter and in the frosting.
-But vanilla works too.
+1. When I make this cake for my husband, I use rum extract instead of vanilla extract because his grandma used to add rum to her cake.
 Another good option is almond extract.

 2. If you'd like to try lighter frosting, this keto chocolate whipped cream is amazing.

-You can store the cake in the fridge, covered, for up to 5 days.
+5. Storage: You can store this cake in the fridge, covered, for up to five days.
 I don't own a cake dome, so I cover the cake plate with an inverted salad bowl.
+Remember to take the cake out of the fridge at least an hour, and preferably two hours, before you plan on enjoying it.
+Cake frosting is best at room temperature.

 Recipe Card

-Keto birthday cake served on a white plate with a fork.
+Keto birthday cake is served on a white plate with a fork.

 This delightful keto birthday cake is made with almond flour.
 The fluffy yellow cake is frosted with a rich chocolate frosting.